 How others react to this crazy idea

 When we first started talking about this idea with family and friends, we received a few mixed reviews.
 Everything from “are you crazy” to “OMG, that is the coolest thing I have ever heard!”
 We poured into researching the viability of the lifestyle, wanting to make sure that it would be easy to work while hitting the road.
 The more we looked, the more we started seeing “Yes, you CAN!”
 Thank goodness for the internet, and all the great information out there.
-People like Jason and Nikki of Gone with the Wynns, Wheelin It’, Everywhere Once, RV Dreams, RV Geeks, Technomadia and many others were a HUGE help to us getting educated, inspired and getting stared!
+People like Jason and Nikki of Gone with the Wynns, Wheelin It’, Everywhere Once, RV Dreams, RV Geeks, Technomadia and many others were a HUGE help to us getting educated, inspired and getting started!
 We appreciated their information so much, that we decided we would start blogging and sharing content about our own experiences and learnings too.
-We really love the idea of being able to help even more people break through their traditional thinking, and starting exploring and living a life that is truly extraordinary.
+We really love the idea of being able to help even more people break through their traditional thinking, and start exploring and living a life that is truly extraordinary.
 And so here we are!

 We hope that by sharing our experiences that it inspires and helps you find creative ways to live your life to the fullest, whatever that means for you.
 We recognize that living in an RV and traveling America isn’t for everyone – and it likely won’t be for us forever – but we hope our message and story inspire you to start dreaming about an adventure you’d like to take – and start making it happen!